sqfmi/watchy-docs/docs/faqs.md

 The front is the side that's whitish gray, with a white bezel at the bottom.
 The back is metallic and mirror-like.

-### I stuck on the screen the wrong way, help!
+### I need to realign/remove the screen, help!

-- **Do Not Pry Off the Screen!** It is made of glass and prying it off the strong adhesive will definitely crack it
+- **Do Not Pry Off the Screen!** It is made of glass and prying it off the strong adhesive will crack it
-- There is a screen protector on the screen (you can lift it off with the green tab), try to lift it off to save your screen
-- You can also slide a thin hobby knife between the screen and the PCB to remove the adhesive.
-Work slowly!
+- **Do Not Use A Heatgun To Melt The Adhesive!** Temperatures over 60C will damage the screen
-- Check out this video on Badgy for reference https://www.youtube.com/watch?v=0BzPnMsKN20
+- Check out this video on how to remove the screen using floss https://youtu.be/OjCd0NY1Yx0

 ### The case doesn't fit/close, how do I assemble it?

 1. Make sure the battery cable is neatly tucked into the slot
 ![Step 1.
 Make sure the battery cable is neatly tucked into the slot](../static/img/case_assem/watchy_case_assem_1.jpg)

 2. Insert PCB and buttons into the bottom case.
-Make sure everything sits flush and nothing is popping out
+Make sure everything sits flush and nothing is popping out.
 ![Insert PCB and buttons into the bottom case.
 Make sure everything sits flush and nothing is popping out.
 Left](../static/img/case_assem/watchy_case_assem_2.jpg)
 ![Insert PCB and buttons into the bottom case.
 Make sure everything sits flush and nothing is popping out.
 Right](../static/img/case_assem/watchy_case_assem_3.jpg)
 ![Insert PCB and buttons into the bottom case.
 Make sure everything sits flush and nothing is popping out.
 Top](../static/img/case_assem/watchy_case_assem_4.jpg)